Great Allentown Fair: 20th century

-There was no fair held in 1917 and 1918 due to World War I. During this period, the fairground was transformed into Camp Crane, a training facility for the United States Army Ambulance Service (USAAS).
-During this time, more than 20,000 soldiers lived in tents and barracks on the fairgrounds.
-The caretaker's house, which stood at 1701 Chew Street until demolished in 1960 to make room for a bank, was used as the officer's club.
+In 1917 and 1918, during World War I, the fair was not held due to war, and the fairground was transformed into Camp Crane, a training facility for the U.S. Ambulance Service.
+Over 20,000 soldiers lived in tents and barracks on the fairgrounds during World War I. The caretaker's house, which stood at 1701 Chew Street until demolished in 1960 to make room for a bank, was used as the officer's club.

-The fair wasn't held between 1942 and 1945 due to World War II.
-In 1951, Gen. Douglas MacArthur, his wife, and his son Arthur attended "Father and Son" day at the Allentown Fair, a visit described by local historian Frank Whelan as "probably among the most significant moments in the fair's history."
+Between 1942 and 1945, the fair was not held due to World War II.
+In 1951, Gen. Douglas MacArthur, his wife, and his son Arthur attended "Father and Son" day at the Great Allentown Fair, a visit described by local historian Frank Whelan as "probably among the most significant moments in the fair's history."

+Beginning in the 1950s, musical concerts and performances began being held at the fair, and they began drawing major acts and large crowds.
+In 1958, Buddy Holly performed at the Great Allentown Fair.